mmamedov/page-cache/README.md

 Why another PHP Caching class?
 ----
-It is not intended for everyone, only for those who wants to include a couple lines of code on top of their dynamic PHP pages and be able to cache them fully.
+Short answer - simplicity.
+If you want to include a couple lines of code on top of your dynamic PHP pages and be able to cache them fully, then PageCache is for you.
 No worrying about cache file name setup for each URL, no worries about your dynamically generated URL parameters and changing URLs.
 PageCache detects those changed and caches accordingly.

 PageCache also detects $_SESSION changes and caches those pages correctly.
 This is useful if you have user authentication enabled on your site, and page contents change per user login while URL remains the same.